IETF-TEAS-WG/actn-poi/draft-ietf-teas-actn-poi-applicability.md

 network, an OTN network (without DWDM layer), or a multi-layer OTN/DWDM network.
 Furthermore, DWDM networks could be either fixed-grid or flexible-grid.

-Multi-layer and multi-domain scenarios, based on the reference network described in {{reference-network}} and very relevant for Service Providers, are described in {{discovery}} and {{config}}.
+Multi-technology and multi-domain scenarios, based on the reference network described in {{reference-network}} and very relevant for Service Providers, are described in {{discovery}} and {{config}}.